TEF-Health/CONFIDENTIAL_Odoo-Documentation/docs/node-leader.md

-# Node Lead Guide
+# Node Leader Guide

-Node Leads
+Node Leaders

 - **review and approve new Calls** created by the Coordinator, confirming that applications
 - **confirm that the Call will run in their country (or countries)** and **Applications are handled** by the Node's Front Office Team; some Nodes (e.g., the Swedish Node) may cover additional countries (such as Norway)